Stan1-0/weatherapp/README.md

 ## Contributing

 We welcome contributions from the community!
-If you would like to contribute to the project, please follow these steps:
+If you would like to contribute to the project please follow these steps:

 - Fork the repository.
 - Create a new branch (`git checkout -b feature/improvement`).